tambysatya/NAPS/README.md

 - naps.secrets:
     + sslCertificates are processed both in naps.deploy.store AND in modules.naps.secrets  (for the reverseProxy) which is confusing
     + currently, naps.secrets depends on naps.services => should depend on naps.deploy.systems
+    + maybe use something more simple for the secrets: just a type and an installation path + extra arguments
+    + gen-secrets implements the generation based on the type using the extra args
+    + install-secrets implements the installation based on the type using the extra args
+- NAPS application:
+    + allows either to deploy a VM or to "update" a VM (without tofu) - using rebuils / ssh for the secrets
+    + write a script that uploads the secrets to the provisioner using ssh and launch the secret provisioner automatically (based on the topology description)

 ### Late game project